 - When it's in Trouble: Lower leaves turning yellow may mean there's not enough nitrogen in the soil

 - When it's Thriving: Healthy leaves, firm green stalks and tight green and/or purple buds

 Starting Broccoli From Seed

-For fall plantings, sow seeds directly into the ground or a raised bed at 1/2 inch depth around 12 weeks before the frost.
+For fall plantings, sow seeds directly into the ground or a raised bed at a 1/2 inch depth around 12 weeks before the frost.
 Space them 12 to 20 inches apart.
 Seeds should germinate in about four to seven days.

 Starting Broccoli From a Seedling

 For spring plantings, get broccoli seeds going indoors somewhere between six and eight weeks prior to the last frost date in the region.
 Be sure to provide them with plenty of light when sprouted.
 The seedlings should be ready to go into the ground a couple of weeks before the final frost date.
 Check the hardness of the ground to know when to plant in that time frame.
 Space them 12 to 20 inches apart and cover to protect them from frost when/if needed.

 Even though broccoli can be grown in most USDA plant hardiness zones (3 through 10) as an annual crop, there are some basics to keep in mind.
 Depending on the location, broccoli can be either a spring planting or a fall planting.
 These are plants that grow best in cool weather, and they don't do very well with heat.
 This means there is potential for both a spring and fall growing season in some areas.
 However, much of this depends on the frost date and the overall temperature range in the summer months.
 Check for local information on the USDA plant hardiness zone map.

 When Should You Plant Broccoli?